kyverno/chainsaw/.release-notes/main.md

 - Added test metadata built-in binding
 - Added file support to `delete` operation
+- Added `--remarshal` flag to improve anchors support in test resources
+- Added support for `describe`, `events`, `get` and `podLogs` operations in try blocks

+## 🔧 Fixes 🔧

+- Fixed incorrect path reported when validation failed for a patch operation
+- Improved the way default values for configuration options are managed in configuration v1alpha2

 ## 📚 Docs 📚

 - Removed code markers on titles in API reference documentation

+## 🎸 Misc 🎸

+- Bumped kyverno-json to v0.0.3